wynsoft/DynamicTable/README.md

 # Dynamic Table

-This library provide a React JS based Table component which has pagination and sorting.
+This library provides a React JS based Table component which has pagination and sorting.
 The headers and data have to be set dynamically.

 # Installation